ALUMNI STRATEGIC PLAN | RESEARCH AND SCHOLARSHIP STUDENT

 The future women of finance: Latest Heather L. Main Scholarship winners

-March 8, 2021 | Hamilton, ON
+March 8, 2021 ·

-Contributed by Chris Gaspic, Marketing and Communications Strategist
+Contributed by: Chris Gaspic, Marketing and Communications Strategist

 DeGroote MBA students, Sana Britto, Monika Kokolari, and Joey Bacauanu are the latest Heather L. Main scholarship winners.